-What rights do you have in relation to your information?
+What rights do you have in relation to your child's information?

-You will have the following rights in relation to your personal data:
+You will have the following rights in relation to your child's personal data:

 - The right of access to the personal data and supplementary information.
 This right is to enable you to be aware of and verify the lawfulness of the personal data we are processing. - The right to rectification.
 This right allows you to have personal data rectified if it is inaccurate or incomplete. - The right to erasure.
 This is also known as the 'right to be forgotten'.
 This is not an absolute right and applies in specific circumstances. - The right to restrict processing.
-This right applies in circumstances where, for example, the data subject contests the accuracy of the data or challenges the public interest or legitimate interest basis.
-Further guidance can be obtained from the ICO's website. - The right to data portability.
+This right applies in circumstances where, for example, the data subject contests the accuracy of the data or challenges the public interest or legitimate interest basis. - The right to data portability.
 This allows individuals to obtain and reuse their personal data for their own purposes. - The right to object.
-Individuals have the right to object to: - Processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority. - o Direct marketing. - Processing for scientific/historical research and statistics. - Rights in relation to automated decision making and profiling.
+Individuals have the right to object to: - Processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority. - Direct marketing. - o Processing for scientific/historical research and statistics. - Rights in relation to automated decision making and profiling.

-Further guidance and advice on the above rights can be obtained from the ICO's website: https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/individual-rights/individual-rights/
+There are specific rights in relation to a child's personal data.
+Further guidance and advice on the above rights can be obtained from the ICO's website: https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/individual-rights/

-If you have a concern about the way we are collecting or using your personal data, we ask that you raise your concern with us in the first instance by contacting the Data Protection Officer.
-If you would like to exercise any of the above rights please contact the Data Protection Officer.
+If you have a concern about the way we are collecting or using your child's personal data, we ask that you raise your concern with us in the first instance by contacting the Data Protection Officer.
+If you would like to exercise any of the above rights, please contact the Data Protection Officer.